kendalldascoli/Network-Cloud-Computing/README.md

 Router is not connecting to switch
  - Port status is not on
  - Default gateway not set
+Website is not accessible
-PC1 cannot ping the DNS Server
+ - Make sure there is no Firewall up on Web Server host computer PC1 cannot ping the DNS Server
  - Ensure default gateway is set

 <h1>Retrospective</h1>
 Throughout this project, I configured a network using Cisco Packet Tracer, created a step by step configuration guide, and created an FAQ section addressing different issues that are commonly encountered.
 Initially, I ran into some issues with Packet Tracer itself, it wouldn’t open from my Applications however I learned to go into my Activity Monitor and force quit it because it was running in the background of my computer.
 Once I got started on configuring the network, I gained a deeper understanding of IP addresses